MouhibMoughtanim/TP-MS/README.md

 3. **Car Service:** Responsible for interactions with a MySQL database related to car data.
 4. **Client Service:** Manages interactions with a MySQL database containing client-related data.

-## Testing

-Chrome DevTools, a widely used web development tool, was employed to ensure the proper functionality of the services.

 ## Running the Project